 In all instances, this document forms binding terms of reference for all CFMU operations and activities except where this document may be superceded by the Letters Patent and such other bylaws as passed by CFMU Radio Incorporated under the terms of the Corporations Act of Ontario (1990);

-A cooperative relationship exists between CFMU Radio Incorporated and the McMaster Students Union Incorporated (MSU Inc.), two separately incorporated entities within the Province of Ontario.
+A cooperative relationship exists between CFMU Radio Incorporated and the McMaster Students Union Incorporated (MSU Inc.), two separately incorporated entities within the Province of Ontario;

+Unless explicitly stated otherwise by CFMU Bylaws, Operating Policies or by explicate directive of the CFMU Board of Directors, CFMU Radio Incorporated will be subject to all terms, conditions, and covenants within the Bylaws and Operating Policies of the MSU.

+Pursuant to the Broadcasting Act, CFMU shall act as a medium of expression and will provide programming which is varied and comprehensive in nature, offering a reasonable and balanced opportunity for the expression of differing views on matters of public concern;

+A publisher relationship exists between CFMU Radio Incorporated and the campus newspaper, the Silhouette;

+This relationship is in recognition of the need to evolve and support new media, in addition to the pillars of radio and print;

+While radio and print will remain a focus of CFMU and the Silhouette respectively, Both entities will strive to collaborate on multimedia initiatives, assets and sharing content on all platforms

+The Silhouette will operate as a division of CFMU Inc as outlined in CFMU Operating Policy 9 – Silhouette;

 Unless explicitly stated otherwise by CFMU Bylaws, Operating Policies or by explicate directive of the CFMU Board of Directors, CFMU Radio Incorporated will be subject to all terms, conditions, and covenants within the Bylaws and Operating Policies of the MSU;

-Pursuant to the Broadcasting Act, CFMU shall act as a medium of expression and will provide programming which is varied and comprehensive in nature, offering a reasonable and balanced opportunity for the expression of differing views on matters of public concern.;MSUshall;;.
+2.6.
+CFMU Inc. shall be structured into the follow departments:

+Radio;

+Newspaper;

+Multimedia.

 Membership

 The Full Members of CFMU shall consist of all Full Members of MSU Inc., as elected according to MSU Bylaws;